 Their logo has a medieval knight in the middle, so noble and stern.
-But can we say the same for VPN Master?
+But can we say the same for VPN Master as a VPN service and company?

 This could go two ways.
-Either they can be that dependable, heroic knight who serves others, or they can be a relic of the past, forgotten by the majority of modern society.
+Either they can be the dependable, heroic knight who serves others, or they can be a relic of the past, forgotten by the advancements of modern VPNs.

 VPN Master Pros